abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 Once the encoder has read the entire source text, the *<font color="#f4b400">decoder RNN</font>* begins to output a sequence of words that should form a summary.
 On each step, the decoder receives as input the previous word of the summary (on the first step, this is a special &lt;START&gt; token which is the signal to begin writing) and uses it to update the *<font color="#f4b400">decoder hidden state</font>*.
 This is used to calculate the *<font color="#4285f4">attention distribution</font>*, which is a probability distribution over the words in the source text.
-Intuitively, the attention distribution tells the network "where to look" to help it produce the next word.
+Intuitively, the attention distribution tells the network where to look to help it produce the next word.
 In the diagram above, the decoder has so far produced the first word *Germany*, and is concentrating on the source words *win* and *victorious* in order to generate the next word *beat*.

 Next, the attention distribution is used to produce a weighted sum of the encoder hidden states, known as the *<font color="#4285f4">context vector</font>*.